gnosischain/documentation/docs/tools/oracles/SupraOracles/VRF.md

 ## How to use SupraOracles' VRF

-Integrating with SupraOracles' VRF is quick and easy.
-SupraOracles currently supports many Solidity/EVM-based networks, like Gnosis Chiado TestNet, and non-EVM networks such as Sui and Aptos.
+SupraOracles currently supports many Solidity/EVM-based networks, like Gnosis Chiado TestNet.

-To see all of the networks SupraOracles supports, please visit   [SupraOracles' Networks](https://supraoracles.com/docs/vrf1/network-addresses)!
+To see all of the networks SupraOracles supports, please visit [SupraOracles' Networks](https://supraoracles.com/docs/vrf1/network-addresses)

 To get started, you will want to visit [SupraOracles' docs site](https://supraoracles.com/docs/vrf1) and review the documentation or continue to follow this guide for a quick start.

 ### Step 1: Create The Supra Router Contract Interface